JCoreMS/AVDAlerts/README.md

 10/20/22
 - Revised deployment to utilize PowerShell vs Blue button in docs due to storage account parameter type.
+11/30/22
+- Removed Logic App and Runbook for getting Azure File Share storage account information due to failures if Networking has anything other than "Enabled from all Networks" configured.
+- Added additional alerts for storage latency and adjusted from 200ms to separate alerts at 100ms and 50ms for End to End and Storage specific.
+- Fixed issue with Tags not be created for every resource.
+- Health check failure alerts frequency adjusted from 5 to 15 min intervals to accommodate for false alerts during deployment/ maintenance.
+- FSLogix Profile failures now split out into alerts for 3 events (more specific)
+- Informational alert added for Host Pool Capacity at 50%

 ## Description